 Why did I do this?

-On a personal level, I wanted to understand in depth what’s going on in Berkeley these days, and watching these meetings seemed like a good way do it.
+So I decided to try making the meetings more accessible by organizing them into easily browsable, subject-specific videos.
+On a personal level, I wanted to understand in depth what’s going on in Berkeley these days, and this seemed like a good way do it.

 How to watch.